-If you have ever tried pitching angel investors, you know the process is a pain.
+If you have ever tried pitching angel investors or VC’s, you know the process is painful.

 Investors want a lot of information, and you are guaranteed not to have enough time to communicate everything about your business or tick every box.
 And, if you take the time to ask 100 angel investors what they want to see in a pitch, you will get 100 answers.

 Searching for “how to pitch angels investors” on google is even more useless, you will get reliably vague tips about how to woo investors.
 Some will suggest fun pitches and trying desperately to stand out.
 They will tell you to be memorable.
 The key is to know what investors want and how to pitch angel investors.

 Here is the thing: if you want to raise money you have to tell a good story and have a great pitch.
 And the key to a good pitch, one that stands out, is to tell investors how you will reliably make them money.
 You get bonus points if you can convince them they will want to tell their friends they invested in your business.

 Pitches are short – due diligence is long